Indigenous farms and soil health testing

 - I am an Indigenous farmer who is interested in participating in soil health testing.
 Up to five samples can be taken depending on your farm size.

-What indicators will the soil health test report include?
+Indicators the soil health test report will include